Frances Sweeney

-Frances Ursula Sweeney (c.
-1907 – June 19, 1944) was a journalist and activist who campaigned against fascism, antisemitism, and political corruption in 1940s Boston.
+Frances Ursula Sweeney (October 21, 1908 – June 19, 1944) was a journalist and activist who campaigned against fascism, antisemitism, and political corruption in 1940s Boston.
 She edited her own newspaper, the Boston City Reporter, and started the Boston Herald Rumor Clinic to combat fascist disinformation.
 Seeking to counteract the influence of the priest Charles Coughlin, whose antisemitic broadcasts were popular with Boston's Irish Catholics, she led protests and wrote editorials condemning the Christian Front and similar organizations.
 She was secretary of the American-Irish Defense Association of Boston and vice chairman of the Massachusetts Citizens' Committee for Racial Unity.
 A Catholic herself, Sweeney was threatened with excommunication when she criticized Cardinal William Henry O'Connell for his silence on Catholic antisemitism.

 Early life

 Sweeney was born October 21, 1907 in Charlestown, Massachusetts.
 The only daughter of James Joseph Sweeney, an Irish-American steamship checker, she grew up in the Charlestown neighborhood and attended Mount Saint Joseph Academy, after previously going to St. Mary's, Charlestown.
 Sweeney entered Mount.
 St. Joseph Academy October 29, 1922 and graduated 1927.
 Upon Sweeney's entrance to Mount St. Joseph Academy, her teacher remarked her as a 'sick girl', later that year she would receive a gold medal in Christian Doctrine.
 Little is known about her early career except that she worked for a Boston advertising agency.